itsAmyWall/itsAmyWall/README.md

 ## 🌱 Current Projects

 - **Malware Analysis Lab**: Building a secure, isolated environment for malware analysis using static and dynamic techniques.
-- **E-Commerce Shop**: Building a fully functional e-commerce platform
+- **E-Commerce Shop**: Building a fully functional e-commerce platform.

 ## 📫 How to Reach Me